 However, selecting one can be a challenge because there are so many interfaces available in the market today.
-For that reason, I have reviewed three of the best quality audio interfaces that you can find on the market.
-They include Focusrite Scarlett 2i2, Presonus Audiobox and Behringer U-PHORIA UM2.
-Let’s have a look at them one by one, Focusrite vs Presonus vs Behringer.
+For that reason, I have reviewed two of the best budget audio interfaces that you can find on the market.
+They include Focusrite Scarlett 2i2 and Presonus Audiobox.
+Let’s have a look at them one by one.

 However, let us discuss the “big meat” here.
 On the bottom, you will see pads to stop the unit from sliding about on a desk.
 On the front, it has 2 combo-jacks that will take each of the XLR microphones.
 Also, you have two ¼” jack inputs for line instrument or guitar.
 Of course, you can switch between instrument levels and line, for the two inputs.

 Better still, you will see one knob that you will use to increase or reduce the volumes.
 You will notice also one LED indicator that will always warn you in case you exceed the record limit.
 If the limit goes up, the indicator will turn red; and green when it is below.

 Now checking on the interface’s right side, you will come across its 48V phantom power, to include to your condenser mics, with one direct monitor switch – read more about what is the 48v button on the Focusrite Scarlett 2i2..
 There is also a monitor level control on the front of the interface and a headphone jack socket with separate volume control.